Skip to content

 What the tests cover:

-• HNSW (JVector)/LSM index creation via create_vector_index
+• HNSW (JVector)/LSM index creation via SQL and Python helper coverage

 • RID filtering using allowed_rids